 HOW TO PLANT, GROW MORINGA OLEIFERA IN URBAN AREAS

 MORINGA OLEIFERA LEAVES AND POWDER RECIPES

-The Moringa plant benefits your health by supporting energy production, immune function and supporting overall body health.
+The Moringa plant benefits your health by supporting energy production and immune functions

-Moringa oleifera has an impressive range of medicinal uses with high nutritional value.
+Moringa oleifera has an impressive range of medicinal uses with high nutritional value and medicinal benefits.
 Different parts of this plant contain a profile of important minerals, and are a good source of protein, vitamins, beta-carotene, amino acids and various phenolics.
 The Moringa plant provides a rich and rare combination of zeatin, quercetin, beta-sitosterol, caffeoylquinic acid and kaempferol.

 • Leaves rubbed against the temple can relieve headaches.